TritonDataCenter/rfd/rfd/0175/README.md

 Code review corresponds to the reviewer approving the PR.
 For integration approval, a reviewer must also add the "integration-approval" label to the PR.

+If the branch is updated (e.g. to pull in the latest upstream code) after the "integration-approval" label is added, the label must be manually removed and the approver must re-add the label.

 You may find that the merge button is disabled as you need to update to the current master `HEAD`: in this case you can either do a merge from master yourself and push to the PR branch, or use the handy "update branch" button in the `github` PR directly.